Jessica Giannino

-Jessica Ann Giannino (born 1991) is a State representative for Revere in the Massachusetts House of Representatives.
+Jessica Ann Giannino is a State representative for Revere in the Massachusetts House of Representatives.
 She was elected to the Massachusetts house in 2020.
 She served as Revere city councilor at large since 2012.
 She graduated from Revere High School.
-Her district of 16th Suffolk includes Chelsea: Ward 3: Precincts 2, 4, Ward 4: Precincts 2, 3; Revere: Ward 1: Precinct 3, Ward 3: Precinct 1, Ward 4, Ward 5: Precincts 1, 2, Ward 6; Saugus: Precincts 3, 10 (Essex Co.)
+Her district of 16th Suffolk includes Revere: Ward 1: Precinct 3, Ward 3, Ward 4, and Ward 6; Saugus: Precincts 3, 10 (Essex Co.)

 Gianinno won a two-way Democratic primary in 2020, the previous representative RoseLee Vincent was retiring.